vietjtnguyen/gimp-image-labeling-toolbox/README.md

 * [SciPy](http://www.scipy.org/) for [MATLAB `.mat` file I/O](http://docs.scipy.org/doc/scipy/reference/tutorial/io.html) (required)
 * [Scikit-Image](http://scikit-image.org/) for [SLIC segmentation algorithm](http://scikit-image.org/docs/dev/api/skimage.segmentation.html?highlight=slic#skimage.segmentation.slic) (optional)

-The plugin was developed and tested on Ubuntu 13.10 with GIMP 2.8.
+The plugin was developed and tested on Ubuntu 13.10 and 12.04 with GIMP 2.8.
 Installation of NumPy and SciPy can be taken care of easy on Ubuntu using the following:

 ```
 sudo apt-get install python-pip python-setuptools python-numpy python-scipy